Nella1a/node-meme-scraper/readme.md

 # Meme Scraper

-Meme scraper downloads first 10 pictures from a website.
+- Meme scraper downloads first 10 img from a specific url
+- Img are saved into a folder and named 01.jpg, 02.jpg, etc